radiumWater256/storm-glass/README.md

  - Add/Delete Merchanise
  - Search for Merchandise according to different applied filters.
  - Update Existing Merchanise
+ - View previous statistics (e.g. what type of commodity is restored the most)
+ - Change currency according to the country of the provider of the commodity

 ## System Features
 1. Search commodity according to different filters (e.g. in-stock/out-of-stock)
 2. Insert new commodity with basic information (name, manufacturer, amount, price, availability of shop(s)) after eachh procurement